-- Local anaesthetic spray to the back of the throat and local anaesthetic jelly into your nose, numbs the area and makes it easier to pass the tube - A mild sedative injection into a vein makes you feel relaxed and you may feel sleepy. - Sometimes an injection into the vein to reduce your coughing is also used.
+- Local anaesthetic spray to the back of the throat numbs the area and makes it easier to pass the tube - A mild sedative injection into a vein makes you feel relaxed, and you may feel sleepy. - An injection into the vein to reduce your coughing is also used.